zcybrgd/Shop-Spot-Online-Marketplace/README.md

 - CRUD operations for items
 - Searching operation

-any additional resources, or advice to master backend developement is welcomed <3<3 media resources from : https://www.pexels.com/ thanks && credits to freecodecamp
+any additional resources, or advice to master backend developement is welcomed <3<3\n\n media resources from : https://www.pexels.com/ thanks && credits to freecodecamp and CodeWithStein on youtube